sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ###  42. What is abstraction in JavaScript?

-**Answer:** Abstraction hides complex implementation details and shows only essential features.
-In JavaScript, we achieve this through abstract classes (using conventions) or interfaces.
-It simplifies interaction by providing a clean, simple interface while hiding the complexity underneath.
+* Abstraction hides complex implementation details and shows only essential features.
+* In JavaScript, we achieve this through abstract classes (using conventions) or interfaces.
+* It simplifies interaction by providing a clean, simple interface while hiding the complexity underneath.

 ```javascript
 class Database {